-An objective of this contest is a demonstration of the ability to control a chemical reaction.
+An objective of this contest is for students to demonstrate the ability to control a chemical reaction.
 The only energy source for the propulsion of the car is a chemical reaction.
-The distance a vehicle travels must be based on a quantifiable change and direct control of the concentration of a chemical species.
+The distance a vehicle travels must also be controlled by a chemical reaction, based on a quantifiable change and direct control of the concentration of a chemical species.
 This chemical reactant species must be a solid, liquid, or vapor.